Authored by the expert who managed and guided the team behind the Greece Property Pack

 What property types will appreciate the most in the Greek Islands in 2026?

-As of early 2026, sea-view villas with pools are expected to appreciate the most in the Greek Islands, followed closely by renovated traditional stone houses and high-quality new-build maisonettes.
+As of 2026, sea-view villas are expected to appreciate the most in the Greek Islands, especially compact villas that can be rented legally and used as holiday homes.

 How will interest rates affect property prices in the Greek Islands in 2026?